-(Sources for statistics: Global Findex 2017, FinScope 2019, WEF Global Gender Gap Report 2021, World Bank Enterprise Survey 2017, World Bank Database 2019)
+(Sources for statistics: Global Findex 2017, FinAccess 2021, WEF Global Gender Gap Report 2021, World Bank Enterprise Survey 2017, World Bank Database 2019)

-Kenya, one of sub-Saharan Africa's fastest growing economies, has tripled its formal financial inclusion over the last 15 years, from 26.7 percent in 2006 to 82.9 percent in 2019.
-During this time, the gender gap in financial inclusion also narrowed significantly, from 12 percent to 5.4 percent (Figure 2).
-About 80 percent of Kenyan women have access to formal financial services, while 8 percent access informal financial services and about 11 percent remain fully excluded.
+Kenya, one of sub-Saharan Africa's fastest growing economies, has tripled its formal financial inclusion over the last 15 years, from 26.7 percent in 2006 to 83.7 percent in 2021.
+During this time, the gender gap in financial inclusion also narrowed significantly, from 12.7 percentage points to 4.2 percentage points (Figure 2).
+82 percent of Kenyan women have access to formal financial services, while 48 percent access informal financial services and 12.4 percent remain fully excluded.